TRUFAMANIA

 Comments:

-The most distinctive characters of Terfezia arenaria are: big size, brown colour with black spots, associated with Tuberaria guttata, in sandy, acid soils, spores ornamented with prominent, truncated warts, looking like a cogwheel.
+The most distinctive characters of Terfezia arenaria are: large size, brown colour with black spots, association with Tuberaria guttata in sandy, acid soils, and spores ornamented with prominent, truncated warts resembling a cogwheel.

 Antonio RodríguezAntonio Rodríguez